When can I access my super?

 You can also access some of your super from age 55, while you're still working, with a transition to retirement strategy.

 How can I access my super?

 Once you have retired you can leave your money in your super account, have your superannuation benefit paid out as a lump sum or you can transfer some or all of it to an Energy Super Income Stream Account.
-For more information please read our Getting My Super Fact Sheet.
+For more information please read our Getting My Super Guide.